AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add new patient information.
-2. CLInic validates the information.
-3. CLInic adds the patient's information to the database.
+2. CLInic adds the patient's information to the database.

     Use case ends.

 **Extensions**

 * 1a.
-The required information is missing.
+User gives incomplete or invalid patient details.
     * 1a1.
-CLInic prompts user to input required information.

-        Use case resumes at step 1.

-* 2a.
-The given patient information is invalid or patient with NRIC already exists.

-    * 2a1.
 CLInic informs user of the error.

     Use case resumes at step 1.

+* 1b.
+User attempts to add a patient that already exists in CLInic.
+    *  1b1.
+CLInic informs user that patient with given NRIC already exists.

+    Use case ends.

 **Use case (UC2) : Delete patient information from the database**

 **MSS**

-1. User requests to delete a patient with a specified NRIC.
+1. User requests to delete patient information with a specified NRIC from the database.
-2. CLInic validates the NRIC.
-3. CLInic deletes the patient and the corresponding appointments.
+2. CLInic deletes the patient and the corresponding appointments.

     Use case ends.

 **Extensions**

 * 1a.
-The required NRIC is missing.
+User did not provide the NRIC or gives an invalid NRIC.
     * 1a1.
-CLInic prompts user to input the NRIC of patient to delete.
+CLInic informs user of the error.

         Use case resumes at step 1.

-* 2a.
-The given NRIC is invalid or does not exist.
+* 1b.
+User provides an NRIC that does not belong to any patient in the database.
+    * 1b1.
+CLInic informs user that no such patient exists.

+        Use case resumes at step 1.

+**Use case (UC3) : Edit patient information in the database**

+**MSS**

+1. User requests to edit patient information with a specified NRIC.
+2. CLInic edits patient information to the updated details.

+    Use case ends.

+**Extensions**

+* 1a.
+User does not provide any field to update.
+    * 1a1.
+CLInic informs user to provide at least one field.

+        Use case resumes at step 1.

+* 1b.
+User gives invalid patient details.
-    * 2a1.
+    * 1b1.
 CLInic informs user of the error.

         Use case resumes at step 1.

+* 1c.
+User provides an NRIC that does not belong to any patient in the database.
+    * 1c1.
+CLInic informs user that no such patient exists.

+        Use case ends.

-**Use case (UC3) : Schedule an appointment for a patient**
+**Use case (UC4) : Find patient information in the database**

 **MSS**

-1. User requests to schedule an appointment for a patient with a specified NRIC.
+1. User requests to find patient information by NRIC or by name.
-2. CLInic validates the appointment details and the NRIC provided.
+2. CLInic displays all patients satisfying the search criteria.
-3. CLInic adds the appointment to the database.

     Use case ends.

 **Extensions**

 * 1a.
-The required information is missing.
+User does not provide any search criteria.
     * 1a1.
-CLInic prompts user to input required information.
+CLInic informs user to search by either NRIC or name.

       Use case resumes at step 1.

+* 1b.
+User provides both NRIC and name for search.
+    * 1b1.
+CLInic informs user to provide only one.

+      Use case resumes at step 1.

 * 2a.
-The given appointment information is invalid or patient with NRIC does not exist.
+User is currently on Day-View.
     * 2a1.
+CLInic changes the view to Overall-View where the results will be shown.

+      Use case ends.

+* 2b.
+There are no search results.

+    Use case ends.

+**Use case (UC5) : Schedule an appointment for a patient**

+**MSS**

+1. User requests to add an appointment for a patient with a specified NRIC.
+2. CLInic adds the appointment to the database.

+    Use case ends.

+**Extensions**

+* 1a.
+User gives incomplete or invalid appointment details.
+    * 1a1.
 CLInic informs user of the error.

       Use case resumes at step 1.

+* 1b.
+User provides an NRIC that does not belong to any patient in the database.
+    * 1b1.
+CLInic informs user that no such patient exists and appointment cannot be created.

+      Use case ends.

+* 1c.
+User attempts to add an appointment that already exists in CLInic.
+    * 1c1.
+CLInic informs user that appointment with given details already exists.

+      Use case ends.

-* 2b.
-The given appointment information overlaps with another appointment for the same patient.
+* 1d.
+User attempts to create an appointment that overlaps with another appointment for the same patient.

-    * 2b1.
+    * 1d1.
 CLInic informs user of the error and shows user other possible time slots.

       Use case resumes at step 1.

-**Use case (UC4) : Cancel an appointment**
+**Use case (UC6) : Cancel an appointment**

 **MSS**

-1. User requests to cancel a particular appointment for a patient with a specified NRIC.
+1. User requests to cancel an appointment for a patient with a specified NRIC.
-2. CLInic validates the appointment details and the NRIC provided.
-3. CLInic deletes the appointment from the database.
+2. CLInic deletes the appointment from the database.

     Use case ends.

 **Extensions**

 * 1a.
-The required information is missing.
+User gives incomplete or invalid appointment details.
     * 1a1.
-CLInic prompts user to input required information.
+CLInic informs user of the error.

       Use case resumes at step 1.

+* 1b.
+User gives an NRIC or appointment information that do not exist in the system.
+    * 1b1.
+CLInic informs user that no such patient or appointment exists.

+      Use case resumes at step 1.

+**Use case (UC7) : Edit an appointment**

+**MSS**

+1. User requests to edit appointment information for a patient with a specified NRIC.
+2. CLInic edit appointment information to the updated details.

+    Use case ends.

+**Extensions**

+* 1a.
+User does not provide any field to update.
+    * 1a1.
+CLInic informs user to provide at least one field.

+      Use case resumes at step 1.

+* 1b.
+User gives incomplete or invalid appointment details.
+    * 1b1.
+CLInic informs user of the error.

+      Use case resumes at step 1.

+* 1c.
+User gives an NRIC or appointment information that do not exist in the system.
+    * 1c1.
+CLInic informs user that no such patient or appointment exists.

+      Use case ends.

+* 1d.
+User attempts to edit an appointment into a time that overlaps with another appointment for the same patient.
+    * 1d1.
+CLInic informs user of the error and shows user other possible time slots.

+      Use case resumes at step 1.

+**Use case (UC8) : Find appointment information in the database**

+**MSS**

+1. User requests to find appointment information by NRIC, date and/or start time.
+2. CLInic displays all appointments satisfying the search criteria.

+    Use case ends.

+**Extensions**

+* 1a.
+User does not provide any search criteria.
+    * 1a1.
+CLInic informs user to search by at least one field.

+      Use case resumes at step 1.

+* 1b.
+User gives invalid NRIC, date or start time fields.
+    * 1b1.
+CLInic informs user of the error.

+      Use case resumes at step 1.

 * 2a.
-Patient with NRIC or appointment details given does not exist in the system
+User is currently on Day-View.
     * 2a1.
+CLInic changes the view to Overall-View where the results will be shown.

+      Use case ends.

+* 2b.
+There are no search results.

+  Use case ends.

+**Use case (UC9) : Mark / unmark an appointment**

+**MSS**

+1. User requests to mark / unmark an appointment for a patient with a specified NRIC.
+2. CLInic marks / unmarks the appointment as complete / incomplete.

+    Use case ends.

+**Extensions**

+* 1a.
+User gives incomplete or invalid appointment details.
+    * 1a1.
 CLInic informs user of the error.

       Use case resumes at step 1.

+* 1b.
+User gives an NRIC or appointment information that do not exist in the system.
+    * 1b1.
+CLInic informs user that no such patient or appointment exists.

+      Use case resumes at step 1.

-**Use case (UC5) : View all upcoming appointments displayed in a concise and accessible format**
+**Use case (UC10) : View all patients and appointments displayed in a concise format**

 **MSS**

-1. User requests to view all upcoming appointments
+1. User requests to view all patients and appointments.
-2. CLInic shows a list of all appointments on that day
+2. CLInic shows a list of all appointments on that day.

     Use case ends.